kesondrakey/flux-tools/paper/paper.md

 NASA's Carbon Monitoring System (Award 80NSSC23K1254).

-Partial development of the fluxtools application logic, debugging assistance, and initial code drafting were supported by ChatGPT
+Partial development of the fluxtools application logic, debugging assistance, and initial code drafting were supported by OpenAI's *GPT-4-mini-high* large language model [@ChatGPT].
-\[OpenAI's GPT-4-mini-high; [-@ChatGPT].
 All final code and revisions were authored and approved by the human author.

 # References {#references .unnumbered}